-To eat healthy doesn’t mean going expensive if you plan in advance.
-Buy your food in bulk, not forgetting to take full advantage of your freezer.
-When you plan, you know what you will need instead of going to the store a few times in the week and wandering the aisles and putting in Honey Nut Cheerios to your basket.
+To eat healthily doesn’t mean going expensive if you plan.
+Buy your food in bulk, and take full advantage of your freezer.
+When you plan, you know what you will need instead of going to the store a few times a week, wandering the aisles, and putting Honey Nut Cheerios in your basket.

 2. It helps you to lose weight

-When you plan your meals, and you intend to lose weight, it will happen so much easier.
-During the week, you will know exactly what is going into your body, and how much.
+When you plan your meals and you intend to lose weight, it will happen so much easier.
+During the week, you will know exactly what goes into your body and how much.
 You are the one who has control over how many calories you are eating daily – the ideal recipe for losing weight.

 3. Grocery shopping becomes easier

-When you know what foods you will eat in the following week, your grocery shopping becomes a breeze.
-Your list will be divided into the different things you need, and if you know your store, you will know exactly where to go to fetch your foods, saving time and energy.
+When you know what foods you will eat next week, grocery shopping becomes a breeze.
+Your list will be divided into the different things you need, and if you know your store, you will know exactly where to go to fetch your food, saving time and energy.

 4. It teaches portion control

 You get to know all about balance when it comes to meal prepping.
-Your individual sized containers will prevent you from piling more food onto your plate, mainly if the aim is to lose weight and counting your macros.
-It’s vital to practice portion control because each of the portions will have the necessary nutrients in them too.
-When you teach yourself portion control, you can also treat yourself now and then because you are carefully monitoring yourself.
+Your individual-sized containers will prevent you from piling more food onto your plate, mainly if you aim to lose weight and count your macros.
+Practicing portion control is vital because each portion will have the necessary nutrients in them too.
+When you teach yourself portion control, you can also treat yourself now and then because you carefully monitor yourself.

 5. Less food wastage

 We all know how awful we feel when we toss out food that went bad before getting the chance to eat it.
-Meal prepping encourages you to make use of only what you will be using for the next week.
-It is unlikely you will be packing in any leftovers, particularly if you have become the expert planner.
+Meal prepping encourages you to use only what you will use for the next week.
+You will unlikely be packing in any leftovers, particularly if you have become an expert planner.

 6. Time is saved

-Naturally, time will be required to plan out your meals and prepare them for the next week, but think of the time saved during the week!
-No more standing in front of the refrigerator wondering what to cook and then often, in your haste and irritation of not being able to make up your mind or find the right ingredients, you take the unhealthy route by buying take-outs.
-With meal prepping for a week, you can come home from a busy day at work; take out your prepared meal and heat it.
+Naturally, time will be required to plan your meals and prepare them for the next week, but think of the time saved during the week!
+No more standing in front of the refrigerator wondering what to cook, and then often, in your haste and irritation of being unable to make up your mind or find the right ingredients, you take the unhealthy route by buying takeouts.
+With meal prepping for a week, you can come home from a busy day at work, take out your prepared meal and heat it.

 7. You are investing in your health

-Meal prepping is fantastic because you prepare ahead of the time what you will be putting into your body.
-Which could mean that you eat cleaner, not being exposed to unhealthy options like processed, deep-fried, sugary, high-preservative, chemical and hormone-injected foods.
-You will not fail to notice how eating cleanly and nutritionally, and your waistline is narrowing!
+Meal prepping is fantastic because you prepare what you will be putting into your body ahead of time.
+This could mean that you eat cleaner, not being exposed to unhealthy options like processed, deep-fried, sugary, high-preservative, chemical, and hormone-injected foods.
+You will not fail to notice how eating cleanly and nutritionally and your waistline narrowing!
 Meal Prepping will benefit your heart and your overall health.